 The truth for me is, the ideas come too fast to keep track of.
 I don't know where they come from, I'm just glad they show up!

 Maybe I saw too many ghost movies when I was growing up.
 "The Ghost and Mrs. Muir" wasn't only a movie...it was a short-lived television show, too.
 And Disney produced some good, fun ghost movies, with kindly, helpful ghosts.
 I seem to recall a few set in castles with the ghosts having strong British or Scottish accents.
+And who could forget the all time most popular ghost story?
+Every Christmas season we're hit with a varied selection of Scrooge movies.
+Those visitations may not have been fun, but they did serve to improve the old miser's life in the end.

 Maybe all of these things combined to help me create the ghostly madame and working girls of Perdition House in my Midnight Confessions stories.
 In every interview I've done about this series, the question of where I got the idea for the haunted bordello has come up.
 I haven't yet answered that question satisfactorily.
 Instead I've recounted how it landed full blown in my head or where I was when it came to me.